testcontainers/testcontainers-go/docs/features/creating_container.md

 }
 ```

-## GenericReusableContainer
+## Reusable container

-`testcontainers.GenericReusableContainer` reuses a container if it exists or creates a generic container with parameters.
+With `Reuse` option you can reuse an existing container.
+Reusing will work only if you pass an
-Reusing will work only if you pass an existing container's name via 'req.Name' field.
+existing container name via 'req.Name' field.
+If the name is not in a list of existing containers,
-If the name is empty, or it is not in a list of existing containers, the function will create a new generic container
+the function will create a new generic container.
+If `Reuse` is true and `Name` is empty, you will get error.

 The following test creates an NGINX container, adds a file into it and then reuses the container again for checking the file:
 ```go